MathiasHarrer/protect-website/content/de/ebert.md

 weight = 40  # Order that this section will appear.

 title = "Information"
-subtitle = "Assoc.
-Prof. Dr. David Daniel Ebert"
+subtitle = "Dr. David Daniel Ebert"

 +++